 San Diego in the 20th Century

 In the early 20th century San Diego became a major US naval base.
-However, on 21 July 1905, a boiler explosion on board the USS Bennington while it was at San Diego killed 66 men and injured many others.
+However, on 21 July 1905, a boiler explosion on board the USS Bennington while it was in San Diego killed 66 men and injured many others.
 Nevertheless, because of the navy, San Diego suffered less in the depression of the 1930s than most of the USA.

 In the early 20th century the population of San Diego boomed.
 In 1900 the population of San Diego was less than 18,000.
 By 1940 it had risen to 203,000.

-In the second half of the 20th century San Diego continued to flourish.
+In the second half of the 20th century, San Diego continued to flourish.
 Its population rose to 696,000 in 1970.